I’ve just had a very interesting conversation with one of my lovely couples who visited their venue for a menu tasting and meeting yesterday

 And if you are looking for a Master of Ceremonies and Wedding DJ who genuinely wants to give you the very best day imaginable and who is utterly professional and reliable – please get in touch

-Another massive reason to choose a professional DJ who is also an experienced Master of Ceremonies is that he has the equipment to do everything ‘better’.
-No need to shout, he has a microphone.
-He can provide music throughout your function and can ensure that the volume is always perfect, that there are no awkward moments and that the control of both the music and the microphone is seamless.
+Another massive reason to choose me as your Master of Ceremonies is that I have the equipment (and expertise) to do everything ‘better’.
+No need to shout, I have a microphone.
+I can provide music throughout your function and ensure that the volume is always perfect, that there are no awkward moments and that the control of both the music and the microphone is seamless.
 No long silences whilst a bar person runs to where the ipod is plugged in and slams ‘Stop’ followed by a pause whilst they find the mic.
 No mixups in volume because nobody is controlling the sound levels during the speeches.
 Having the perfect person running all of this creates a smooth and effective flow and keeps your gusts entertained whilst portraying you in the perfect light